 Taxes are due on October 1, the levy date, and are delinquent after the following January 31.
 Tax liens are automatic on January 1 each year.
 The tax lien is part of a lawsuit for property that can be filed any time after taxes become delinquent (February 1).
 The City usually waits until after May 1 and July 1 to file suits on business personal property and real property, respectively.
 As of July 1, 20% collection costs may be added to all delinquent accounts.
-Current tax collections for the year ended September 30, 2016, were 99.5% of the tax levy.
+Current tax collections for the year ended September 30, 2017, were 99.5% of the tax levy.

 Property taxes at the fund level are recorded as receivables at the time the taxes are levied.
 Revenues are recognized as the related ad valorem taxes are collected including those collected 60 days after year-end.
-Additional amounts estimated to be collectible in time to be a resource for payment of obligations incurred during the fiscal year and therefore susceptible to accrual in accordance with GAAP have been recognized as revenue.

 The City Charter does not provide for a debt limit; therefore, no computation can be made.
-However, at September 30, 2016, the City had a tax margin of \$1.89 for every \$100 valuation based upon a maximum ad valorem tax of \$2.50 for every \$100 valuation imposed by Texas Constitutional law.
+However, at September 30, 2017, the City had a tax margin of \$1.90 for every \$100 valuation based upon a maximum ad valorem tax of \$2.50 for every \$100 valuation imposed by Texas Constitutional law.